We are one of Palestine's few eco parks and a pioneer in environmental education for our local community and their global eco-conscious partners.

 If you have a driver's license, that's a plus (but not required at all)!
 We have a pickup truck and sometimes our three dogs need a ride up the mountain too!

-Tippis!!!
-Yep, teepees.
-They were made from bamboo sticks and canvas and they can fit up to 6 people comfortably, there are foam mattresses and blankets included and a fire pit in the middle, of course!
+Tents and caves, take your choice.
+There are foam mattresses and blankets included and a fire pit in the middle, of course!
 We also built a green washroom which includes a dry compost outhouse and a built-in solar shower!

 Additionally, we have what one could call a "rough kitchen" --an outdoor area with pots and pans and a washing station.
-We supply you with foodstuff for daily meals!
-Not only will your meals be pretty much all Palestinian food but we'll teach you how to live on the land like a Palestinian; that includes the time-immemorial "zareb" way of cooking (baking your meal underground), as well as how to bake "khubez" (what you probably call "pita" yet still different, traditional Arabic bread) on the stone oven!
+We supply you with ingredients for daily meals but you cook.

-If you're here from late spring until early winter the weather at the mountain is pretty warm (in summer it can be boiling, but zero humidity!), but at night the temperature drops and is perfect for bonfire-ing.
+If you're here from late spring until early winter the weather at the mountain is pretty warm (in summer it can be really hot, but zero humidity!), but at night the temperature drops.
 Not to worry--when the clouds clear you can see the sea from our mountaintop!
-Bottom line: bring layered clothing.
+Bottom line: bring layered clothing, a hat, good shoes, gloves and sunscreen.

-Oh, and we have caves that are great for chilling out in when you want a consistent temperature and dry space!
+Oh, and the caves are great for chilling out in when you want a consistent temperature and dry space!

 Ramallah is in the center of the country, maximum four hours away (as the crow flies) from the furthest point possible of the Holy Land.
 Though surrounded by Israeli military checkpoints and an enormous wall which restrict Palestinians from traveling, the West Bank is permeable into other cities (Jerusalem, Haifa, Nazareth) if you carry a foreign passport.

-Saleh, the co-founder, is a Ramallah native.
+Saleh, the co-founder, is a Ramallah native from the founding families.
 Besides basically being a breathing tree and plant glossary on legs, he and his wife/co-founder Morgan can definitely help you to get on the proper bus and guide you to other Palestinian-owned bars, restaurants, and even environmental organizations/eco-projects throughout the land!

 Eingeschränkter Internet Zugang